khannatanmai/basic-rdb-sql/README.md

 - [ ] Detect when Join
 - [ ] Join Tables (Remove Common Column)
 - [ ] Multiple table select gives Cross Join
+- [x] Aggregate functions in the pipeline at the end (work with where etc)